forestryio/forestry.io/hugo/content/blog/content-blocks-give-your-editors-the-power-to-built-pages.md

 ---
-title: Content Blocks - Give Your Editors the Power to Build Pages
+title: Blocks - Give Your Editors the Power to Build Pages
 description: ''
 date: 2018-04-11 23:41:56 +0000
 authors: